Skip to content

 • Make sure that llvm-config.exe is added to the PATH.

-2. Build again with an option
+2. Rebuild with this option

 • Unix-like systems